intel/llvm/sycl/doc/developer/DockerBKMs.md

 - `ghcr.io/intel/llvm/ubuntu2204_intel_drivers`: contains everything from the
    base container + pre-installed Intel drivers.
-- `ghcr.io/intel/llvm/ubuntu2204_build`: has development kits installed for Intel/NVidia/AMD and can be used for building DPC++ compiler from source with all backends enabled.
+- `ghcr.io/intel/llvm/ubuntu2204_build`: has development kits installed for NVidia/AMD and can be used for building DPC++ compiler from source with all backends enabled or for end-to-end testing with HIP/CUDA on machines with corresponding GPUs available.
 - `ghcr.io/intel/llvm/sycl_ubuntu2204_nightly`: contains the latest successfully
    built nightly build of DPC++ compiler.
 The image comes in three flavors: with pre-installed Intel drivers (`latest`), without them (`no-drivers`) and